 Easy Print allows students to print to locations on the Lawrenceville and Princeton campuses while connected to the Rider University network.

-Reduce waste with Easy

-Print by viewing and releasing

-print jobs.
-Unwanted print

-jobs can be manually deleted

-or are automatically deleted

-after 4 hours, helping reduce

-negative impact to the

-environment.
+Reduce waste with Easy Print by viewing and releasing print jobs.
+Unwanted print jobs can be manually deleted or are automatically deleted after 4 hours, helping reduce negative impact to the environment.

 Brought your own printer?

-Use vegetable based ink,

-recycle your ink cartridges

-with the Office of
+Use vegetable based ink, recycle your ink cartridges with the Office of Sustainability,

-Sustainability, and use

-recycled paper!

-Eliminate Phantom Energy Usage- Almost all electronics, especially chargers use energy if plugged in even when the device is turned off!
+Eliminate Phantom Energy Usage-Almost all electronics, especially chargers use energy if plugged in even when the device is turned off!
 Do your part by unplugging or turning power strips off when not in use.
 Don't forget to turn your electronics off when not in use to save power.

-Techno Trash- In order to cut down on electronic waste, Eco-Reps introduced "Techno Trash" buckets in the residence halls.
+Techno Trash- In order to cut down on electronic waste, bring your small e-waste items to the Office of Sustainability!
 This allows students to safely recycle their old CDs, DVDs, phone chargers, and ink cartridges.
-The techno trash is collected by the Eco Reps and disposed of properly.
+The techno trash is collected by the Eco-Reps and disposed of properly.